build-on-aws/content/CONTRIBUTING.md

 ### Contribute Content

+:warning: January 27, 2023: BuildOn.AWS content contributions are invite-only right now as we gather feedback and refine the publication processes and documentation.
+Star or watch [this repository](https://github.com/build-on-aws/content/) for updates as we open this up to more community authors in the coming months. :warning:

 If you'd like to write content for BuildOn.AWS, read through the [Author Quick Start](/AUTHOR_QUICK_START.md) and then submit your proposal [here](https://github.com/build-on-aws/content/issues/new?assignees=jennapederson&labels=content+proposal&template=content-proposal-template.md).

 Looking for an idea?
 Check out our backlog [here](https://github.com/build-on-aws/content/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).